Challenges in Restructuring Community-based Moderation: Findings

-Furthermore, having to spend time and effort to carefully review all edits could quickly overwhelm the moderation team.
+Furthermore, needing to spend time and effort reviewing all edits carefully could overwhelm reviewers.
 The arguments went back and forth on German Wikipedia without any clear consensus for a moderation guideline \cite{german_wiki_poll}.
-One of the concluding points after administrators gathered feedback for the system stated that even though people disagreed on the substance of the guidelines, they agreed that they wanted ``to see a concrete policy laid out before it is used, as they believe it could potentially be misused if such a policy doesn't exist.''
-This is consistent with Orlikowski's comment that the lack of explicit procedures and policies around a new system highlights the difficulty of enforcing policies in a decentralized environment \cite{orlikowski92fromnotes}.
+After administrators gathered feedback for the system, one of the concluding points stated that even though people disagreed on the substance of the guidelines, they agreed that they wanted ``to see a concrete policy laid out before it is used, as they believe it could potentially be misused if such a policy doesn't exist.''
+This is consistent with Orlikowski's comment that the lack of explicit procedures and policies around a new system highlights the difficulty of enforcing policies \cite{orlikowski92fromnotes}.